spurin/wsl-cgroupsv2/README.md

 And then once saved, issuing a `wsl --shutdown` to restart WSL

-*n.b. if you were already running Docker Desktop, you may need to manually restart it after executing a `wsl --shutdown`*
+*n.b. if you were already running Docker Desktop, you may need to manually restart it after executing a `wsl --shutdown`, the Restart Popup from Docker does not always work*

 To revert, the file can be removed or updated and again, WSL can be restarted by running `wsl --shutdown`